MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/excludeattributes.md

 }
 ```

-### I can use a ExcludeAttributes operation on an entity attribute
+### Using the ExcludeAttributes operation on an entity attribute

 If we have an entity attribute, we can use ExcludeAttributes to exclude certain attributes we get from the referenced entity.